Security and Privacy#

 We gather aggregate user behavior through Google Analytics and gather crash logs through Sentry.
 We use secure HTTPS communication to transfer this data to ODK's maintainers.
 Users may disable analytics in the settings of the application.
 Crash logging cannot be disabled.

 We gather aggregate user behavior through Google Analytics and gather crash logs through Google Firebase Crashlytics.
 We use secure HTTPS communication to transfer this data to ODK's maintainers.
-Users may disable analytics in the settings of the application.
-Crash logging cannot be disabled.
+Users may disable analytics and crash logging in the settings of the application.

 We require secure HTTPS connections to XLSForm Online.
 We gather aggregate user behavior through Google Analytics.
 We use secure HTTPS communication to transfer this data to ODK's maintainers.